top of page

 LODGING AND MEALS; REFUND POLICY

-Please plan to bring all the food and snacks you'll need to sustain you throughout the class.
+Please bring all the food and snacks you'll need during your class.
 There will not be an opportunity to stop and get provisions during class times.

 If you're unable to make it to the class you've registered for, please let us know as soon as possible.
 For cancellations more than a month before the first day of the class, we'll send you a full refund, less deposit if applicable.
 Cancellations less than one month before the first day of the class will get a full refund, less deposit if applicable, only if we are able to fill the space in the class.